 Yes, it is generally safe to swim with a cochlear implant.
 However, certain precautions should be taken to prevent damage to the device.

 Swimming is a popular and refreshing activity during the summer season.
-However, for those with cochlear implants, swimming can be a tricky activity, making people wonder if it is safe to wear their implants while swimming.
-In general, it is safe to wear the cochlear implant while swimming, but it is essential to protect your device from potential risks.
+However, swimming can be tricky for those with cochlear implants, making people wonder if it is safe to wear their implants while swimming.

-Cochlear implants are waterproof, but they can be prone to damage from water and humidity, leading to costly repairs or replacements.
-In this article, we will explore the precautions to take while swimming with a cochlear implant to ensure you have a safe and enjoyable swimming experience.
+This article will explore the precautions to take while swimming with a cochlear implant to ensure a safe and enjoyable swimming experience.

 How Cochlear Implants Work